coreos/tectonic-docs/Documentation/admin/upgrade.md

 ## Upgrading Tectonic &amp; Kubernetes

-Tectonic and Kubernetes can be automatically updated with controls in the Tectonic Console.
-Clusters are attached to an update channel and are set to update either automatically, or with manual approval.
-This automatic update functionality is currently an experimental feature, and must be optionally enabled during Tectonic installation.
-Clusters installed without enabling this experimental feature will need to perform manual upgrades of Tectonic.
+Use Tectonic Console to control the process by which Tectonic and Kubernetes are updated.
+Clusters are attached to an update channel and are set to update either automatically, or with admin approval.

 <div class="row">
   <div class="col-lg-8 col-lg-offset-2 col-md-10 col-md-offset-1 col-sm-12 col-xs-12 co-m-screenshot">